govuk-one-login/life-events-platform/README.md

 The API schema is shown at `http://localhost:8080/swagger-ui.html`

 First you need tell the GDX data receiver about the event.
-This is done by calling the `event-data-receiver` with a POST payload:
+This is done by calling the `/events` endpoint (04.
+Events) with a POST payload:

 ```json
 {